Being a Digital Nomad in Ericeira: Everything you Need To Know

 Tips for Working Remotely in Ericeira

 Remote work in Ericeira is a dream, as long as you come prepared.
-The town has everything you need to stay productive, but there are a few quirks and local details worth knowing before you set up your digital HQ.
+The town has everything you need to stay productive, but there are a few quirks and local details that are worth knowing before you go.

 Internet & Connectivity

-Wi-Fi in coworking spaces and cafรฉs is generally reliable.
+Wi-Fi in coworking spaces and cafés is generally reliable.
 I never had major issues at Salt Studio, Ocean House, or Chill-In.

 As a backup, grab a local SIM card with data from MEO or Vodafone.
-Youโll find shops in town, and topping up is easy or Avoid the airport SIM card scramble.
-I recommend setting up an eSIM with Airalo before you arrive.
+You’ll find shops in town, and topping up is easy.
+Or if you want to avoid the hassle of setting up a physical SIM card, then I recommend setting up an eSIM with Airalo before you arrive.

 Time Zones & Work Rhythms